The Acaia Lunar has long been regarded as the gold standard when it comes to coffee scales. It is THE coffee scale for speed, precision, and accuracy.

 An accurate scale should get as close to the true weight as possible.
 The Acaia Lunar offers commercial-grade accuracy to within a tenth of a gram (0.1g).
 The Lunar can also read down to 0.01 of a gram if the weighing resolution is adjusted in the settings.

-The Acaia Lunar is also highly sensitive to weight changes, capable of detecting even weight loss due to evaporation.
+The Acaia Lunar scale is also highly sensitive to weight changes, detecting even weight loss due to evaporation.

 Responsiveness has to do with time lag.
 This is very important, especially if you are brewing espresso which has a short brew time.
 Even a short lag can affect the accuracy of your extraction.
-The Acaia Lunar has an incredible 20ms response time, so you can accurately weigh shot yields.
+The Acaia Lunar has an incredible 20ms response time, so you can accurately weigh espresso shots.

 The incredible precision and ultra-fast response times make it an excellent espresso scale for professional and home baristas alike.